 Container AI Analysis

-After a container scan, Vygl runs a one-shot AI analysis that produces a markdown summary: overall risk posture, the few CVEs worth fixing first, and a base-image swap suggestion when one would materially reduce inherited vulnerabilities.
-The result is cached per image digest, so re-scanning the same image returns the cached analysis instantly.
+After a container scan, Vygl runs a one-shot AI analysis that produces a markdown summary: overall risk posture, the few CVEs worth fixing first, and base-image guidance when an upgrade would materially reduce inherited vulnerabilities.
+The result is cached against the image’s open-finding state, so re-scanning the same image with the same findings returns the cached analysis instantly.

 What the summary covers